How to Flush Your Water Heater

 • Rags

-Critical Reasons to Flush a Hot Water Heater
+Critical Reasons to Flush a Hot Water Heater:

-If it’s been a while, or you have never drained your hot water heater and flushed it clean, you may be surprised how much sediment is in there.
+If it’s been a while, or you have never drained your water heater and flushed it clean, you may be surprised how much sediment is in there.
 Here’s a photo of sediment drained from a water heater:

 water heater sediment photo